The Spirit of St. Louis carried Charles Lindbergh from New York to Paris in 33 and a half hours, the first nonstop flight across the Atlantic Ocean.

 Tragedy struck in 1932 when the couple's first child was kidnapped from their home.
 The crime made headlines around the world.
 The Lindberghs paid the $50,000 ransom but, sadly, the boy's body was found in nearby woods weeks later.
 A carpenter, Bruno Hauptmann, was arrested and charged with murder.
 He was found guilty and was executed in 1936.
 The couple soon left the country in search of greater privacy.
 They went on to have five other children.

 In 1941, Lindbergh joined the America First Committee, which opposed the U.S.'s entry into World War II.
 Some people accused him of having Nazi sympathies.
-After the Japanese attack on Pearl Harbor, however, Lindbergh became a technical advisor to the Army and Navy.
+After the Japanese attack on Pearl Harbor, however, Lindbergh became a technical adviser to the Army and Navy.
 He flew 50 combat missions and helped develop cruise control techniques that increased the capabilities of American fighter planes.

 After the war, Lindbergh withdrew from public attention.
 He was a consultant to the U.S. Air Force, became involved in the conservation movement, and wrote several books, including "The Spirit of St. Louis," which won a Pulitzer Prize in 1954.